ch3cook-fdu/NumPytorch/README.md

 We provide some configs and pre-trained models in `config/` and `checkpoints/`.
 In our experiment, we show that the model trained in this package outperforms pytorch's implementation.

-If you meet with any trouble, please let me know by opening an issue.
+If you have any problem about this implementation, please let me know by opening an issue.